 Shepherd of the Lakes: Sharing the Good New of Jesus

-The members of Shepherd of the Lakes have joined together to carry out the Lord’s work here in Fairmont and around the world.
-Guests need not feel obligated to participate in the weekly offering that supports our ministry.
+Our offering is not a debt we owe God, but a way that we return to God a portion of what he has generously given us.
+Our motivation, then, is not obligation, but love for God.
+Out of love and thanks to God, the members of Shepherd of the Lakes have joined together to carry out the Lord’s word here in Fairmont and around the world.
+As our guest, you need not feel obligated to participate in the weekly offering that supports our ministry.

 Lutheran Worship is Distinct: